 Delete the Linux directory/folder that contains the files

-- Go to the directory from where you want to remove the folder along with its file.
-To switch between folders we can use
+2. Go to the directory from where you want to remove the folder along with its file.
+To switch between folders we can use cd command.

-command. - Again just like we did above, first, confirm whether the folder you want to remove is actually there or not using
+3. Again just like we did above, first, confirm whether the folder you want to remove is actually there or not using lsuse the command.

-is the abbreviation for “remove recursive” and deletes filled directories.
+6. The command rm -ris the abbreviation for “remove recursive” and deletes filled directories.
 Sometimes, if any folder is not getting deleted, we can use the -f flag means force, as well.
-Example–rm -rf foldername
+Examplerm -rf foldername

 Command to remove file with a dash ‘-‘